 At the core of our purpose

 At Kier, our purpose is to sustainably deliver infrastructure which is vital to the UK.
-For over 90 years we have been delivering for communities across the UK, and now, more than ever, it’s important that we do this sustainably.
+For nearly 100 years we have been delivering for communities across the UK, and now, more than ever, it’s important that we do this sustainably.

 Our sustainability framework, ‘Building for a Sustainable World’, looks beyond the ‘green’ trend and instead focuses on building on the good work that Kier has previously undertaken in environmental protection and the creation of social value in the communities we work in.